nattntn/Knowledge_XAIeve/README.md

 ```

 ### :open_file_folder: Dataset <a href="#dataset" id="dataset"/>
+The full dataset consists of **5,132 panoramic radiographs from 2,778 Thai
+patients aged 7–25 years**, collected at Mahidol University's Oral and
+Maxillofacial Radiology Clinic, the same patient cohort used in our earlier
+work, **DeepToothDuo** (see citation below).

+**Full dataset access.** Due to patient privacy and IRB restrictions, the
+complete dataset cannot be publicly released.
+A small subset of de-identified
+sample images is included via the `OPG-SHAP`submodule for demonstration purposes: [data](https://github.com/nattntn/OPG-SHAP/tree/main/images)

 ### :octocat: Task-specific training <a href="#model" id="model"/>
 The predictive backbone is **DeepToothDuo**, which utilizes an EfficientNetB0